 Prospective interns can indicate their preferences for terms and the timing of their holidays prior to arrival.

-Resident Medical Officer Terms include all of the above plus Anaesthetics.
-We also have a number of rural terms in Thursday Island, Cooktown, Innisfail, Mareeba and Mossman.
+Resident Medical Officer Terms include all of the above with the exception of Sexual Health.
+We also have a number of RMO rural terms in Thursday Island, Cooktown, Weipa, Innisfail, Mareeba, and Mossman.

 As with most other Queensland hospitals this occurs during the week before the start of Term 1.
-The orientation ard experience in the same area that you will be working in during Term 1.
+The orientation experience will include time spent in the same area that you will be working in during Term 1.

-Supervision, observation and assessment are an integral part of your training.
+Supervision, observation, feedback and assessment are an integral part of your training.
 You will have a nominated Term Supervisor who is responsible for the completion of your term assessment.

 Weekly Education Sessions